INSTANT VIEW-ECB raises rates by 50 bps in fight against inflation | Business

 - United Kingdom

 The European Central Bank raised interest rates by more than expected on Thursday, confirming that concerns about runaway inflation trump economic growth considerations for now.
-The ECB raised its benchmark deposit rate by 50 basis points to 0%, breaking its own earlier guidance for a 25 basis point move as it joined global peers in jacking up borrowing costs.
-It was the euro zone central bank's first rate hike for 11 years.
+The ECB raised its benchmark deposit rate by 50 basis points to 0%, breaking its own earlier guidance for a 25 bps move as it joined global peers in jacking up borrowing costs.
+It was the central bank's first rate hike for 11 years.

-MARKET REACTION: The euro rose around 0.7% after the European Central Bank decision.
+Policymakers also unveiled their 'anti-fragmentation' tool called TPI that is designed to contain market stress in the bloc's more indebted nations.
+MARKET REACTION:

+The euro initially jumped but then erased all gains and turned lower on the day during ECB President Christine Lagarde's press conference that followed the rate decision.
 European stocks were volatile after the rate decision.
-Government bond yields climbed with yields on 10-year German benchmark debt at their highest levels in three weeks.
+Government bond yields climbed with 10-year German benchmark debt yields at their highest in three weeks.
+COMMENTS:

+KURT KNOWLSON, SENIOR PORTFOLIO MANAGER, AVIVA INVESTORS: "After 11 years, on a reassessment of the inflation outlook the ECB decided to front load its exit from negative rates, with a 50bp hike.

+"The ECB are now moving to a more continuous forecasting regime for this cycle with rate movements being determined "meeting by meeting" which could increase the chance of more and larger rate hikes in the coming months."
+JULIEN LAFARGUE, CHIEF MARKET STRATEGIST, BARCLAYS PRIVATE BANK:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)